snowmeltarcade/projectbirdracing/documentation/technical_architecture/shared_classes.md

 | `error` | For recoverable errors that require attention |
 | `fatal` | For unrecoverable errors that require a system halt.
 It is the responsibility of the caller to halt the system |

+This will be thread safe.
+Logs can pass in an ID identifying the thread the message is associated with.

 ## Graphics Manager

 Handles rendering all graphical elements.